 Image: Ralph Aichinger

-More young people are being admitted to hospital because of eating disorders, with recent media reports noting that the number has almost doubled in three years.
+More young people are being admitted to hospital because of eating disorders, with media reports noting that the number almost doubled in three years.
 The rise could be down to a range of factors, but among the leading suspects are pro-anorexia and pro-bulimia websites.

 The persuasive tone of the written content of these sites, on top of media images showing unrealistically thin bodies, can be very harmful.
 The sites offer rules and tips on how to adopt an ‘ana’ or ‘mia’ lifestyle and are particularly damaging to people already suffering from eating disorders, as they can further fuel an already distorted mind-set in relation to eating, body image and weight.2

 These sorts of websites also have a presence on other social media and sharing platforms such as Instagram, Twitter and Tumblr.

 The UK government has expressed concern over the sites, but as yet no official legislation has been passed.
 France clamped down on them in 2015, meaning that people who run pro-anorexia or bulimia sites or actively promote extreme thinness in France could now face a prison sentence and a fine of up to €10,000 (£7,333)3 although it's debateable how effective a solution this is, given the fact some of the creators of these sites may be suffering from a mental health condition.
 It does demonstrate, however, that the French see this as a serious problem.

 Reporting these sites often has little effect, as creators often place disclaimers on the site.
 These effectively provide a loophole to prevent them being shut down.
 If they were forced to close, it’s probable those behind them would simply create a new website elsewhere, moving the content across.

 What you can do is to be aware of these kinds of sites.

 - Filters at internet provider and device level can block many of these sites, though do check.
 If some are slipping through the net, you can blacklist particular websites as one of the options on the filtering software.